midhunkalarikkal/FullDomain/Notes/DSA3.md

    - **Single Threaded:** Threads point either to inorder predecessor or successor.
    - **Double Threaded:** Threads point to both inorder predecessor and successor.

-💡 Use Case:
-   - Efficient in-order traversal in memory-constrained environments.

 `Time complexity` - Insertion Deletion Search and all traversals - all cases - o(n)